 U.S. Department of Labor YouthBuild

 The US Department of Labor receives an annual appropriation from Congress for the federal YouthBuild program, which it operates effectively with close attention to quality, performance outcomes, and community need.
-The federal YouthBuild appropriation for FY15 is 79.7 million dollars.
+The U.S. Department of Labor announced the award of $85 million in YouthBuild grants to programs across the country to help young people struggling to reach key educational and career milestones, equip them to become successful in the workforce and be engaged in their communities.

 Each YouthBuild program in the United States is operated by an autonomous non-profit or public entity that secures its own funding – a mix of public and private support.
 The US Department of Labor is the primary public funding source.
 YouthBuild USA does not directly run any local programs nor does it participate in the selection of DOL YouthBuild grantees.

-Roughly half of the current funding for local YouthBuild programs in the United States comes from the US Department of Labor (DOL) under the federal YouthBuild program which was reauthorized within the Workforce Innovation and Opportunity Act passed in 2014.
+Roughly half of the current funding for local YouthBuild programs in the United States comes from the US Department of Labor (DOL) under the federal YouthBuild program which was reauthorized within the Workforce Innovation and Opportunity Act passed in 2014 and designates YouthBuild as a pre-apprenticeship program model.
 DOL grants funds directly to the local YouthBuild program through an annual competitive process that rewards performance and prioritizes low-income communities.

 There are two ways that a local non-profit or public entity can obtain the right to use the YouthBuild name.
 It can win a competitive YouthBuild grant directly from DOL; or it can be licensed by YouthBuild USA as a YouthBuild program through the YouthBuild USA Affiliated Network.
 All local non-profit and public entities are eligible to apply to DOL and/or to apply for affiliation with YouthBuild USA.

 The DOL requires all YouthBuild grantees to raise a minimum of 25% in matching non-federal funds.
-Individual program grants range from $700,000 to $1.1 million and cover two years of programming with nine months of follow up support for about 40 students.
-In 2015, DOL is funding the full program year for 143 YouthBuild programs including 4,800 young people across 31 states, the District of Columbia and the U.S. Virgin Islands.
+Individual program grants range from $700,000 to $1.1 million and cover two years of programming with twelve months of follow up support.
+There are currently 156 DOL-funded YouthBuild programs in 42 states, Puerto Rico and Washington, DC.

 DOL’s eligibility requirements for YouthBuild students focus on low-income young people who have left high school without a diploma, are exiting foster care, or have been adjudicated.
 There is a flexible 25% waiver in order not to exclude any applicant in need of the program’s services.